10197jsg/sql-database/README.md

-# sql-database: Environmental Sustainability & Economic Growth
+# Environmental Sustainability & Economic Growth (ih-quest-03_sql-database)

 The level of energy consumption might be correlated with a country's economic growth and environmental sustainability, influencing happiness.
 The challenge is to understand the interplay between energy consumption, economic development, and happiness levels within various nations.
+We used data wrangling techniques, SQL queries and subqueries to entangled the datasets and finally Tableau for storytelling and visualization.
+The results were inconclusive, but it seemed to be related to insufficient data.

 ## Installation
 No installation needed